e1miran/Now-Playing-Serato/docs/gallery.rst

 Gallery of Templates
 ====================

-**Now Playing** has quite a bit of flexibility in what kind of output you can generate to the point that there is a nearly infinite possible of combinations.
-The text versions are primarily meant to be used to feed other systems and are rather basic.
+**Now Playing** has quite a bit of flexibility in what kind of output you can generate to the point that there are nearly infinite possibilities.
+The text versions are meant to be used to feed other systems and are rather basic.
 E.g., the basic text template generates:

  Utah Saints - Something Good '08

 Picking that template, configuring a text source, configuring a scroll filter on that source, and then writing to it via OBS WebSocket allows one to do:

 .. image:: gallery/images/videoloop.webp
    :target: gallery/images/videoloop.webp
    :alt: Scroll demo

-For the HTML templates, there are generally two varieties, one that use WebSockets (start with ws-) and those that do not.
-WebSocket varieties are more likely to get updates closer in sync to the rest of your display but may not be supported by your software stack.
+For the HTML templates, there are generally two varieties, one that uses WebSockets (start with ws-) and those that do not.
+WebSocket varieties are more likely to get updates closer in sync with the rest of your display.
+However, older software stacks may not support WebSockets.

-Additionally, many of the templates are marked as 'fade' or 'nofade'.
+AAdditionally, the templates are typically named to have 'fade' or 'nofade'.
 'Nofade' generally stay on the screen for the duration of the song.
 'Fade' will appear for a while and then disappear, only to reappear when the song changes:

 .. image:: gallery/images/mtvfade.webp
    :target: gallery/images/mtvfade.webp